-The Faculty is active in many research areas: theoretical computer science, algorithms for big data, optimisation, machine learning, computer vision, software engineering, and bioinformatics.
-We publish in leading computer science journals, such as IEEE Transactions on Pattern Analysis and Machine Intelligence, Software and Systems Modelling, ACM Transactions on Algorithms, Machine Learning, Theory of Computing Systems, etc.
+The Faculty is active in many research areas: theoretical computer science, algorithms for big data, optimization, machine learning, computer vision, software engineering, and bioinformatics.
+We publish in leading computer science journals and present our results at major conferences.

 Head: Professor Nikolay Vereshchagin, Member of the Academy of Europe